FWolfe/Zomboid-Modding-Guide/customclothing/Custom-Clothing.md

 ### Creating clothing item

-1. The first part is to select your model (This is assuming that your model works in game) - You will test this by accomplishing these next steps
+1. The first part is to select your model (this is assuming that your model works in game) - you will test this by accomplishing these next steps.
 2. The next part is to make an addition to the `script.txt` file and import it into base.

 For example, in the mod directory